w3f/w3f-education/docs/Parachain/beginner/section4/road-to-production.md

 parachain only really needs one **honest** collator at minimum, however, it is advisable to have more to ensure resilience.

-## Stuck?
-Ask on StackExchange, or reach out on the Polkadot Forum
+## Stuck with an issue?
+Ask on StackExchange

 If you get stuck on a technical issue, make sure to ask on [The Substrate Stack Exchange](https://substrate.stackexchange.com/).
 It often has those more